ftrias/TeensyThreads/readme.md

 will be freed when a new thread is added, not when it terminates.
 If the stack was supplied by the caller, the caller must free it if needed.

-The following functions of `class Threads` control threads.
-Items in all caps are const members of `Threads` and are accessed as in `Threads::EMPTY`.
+The following members of `class Threads` control threads.
+Items in all caps are constants in `Threads` and are accessed as in `Threads::EMPTY`.

 Threads | Description
 --- | ---